 Bisexual, but not Your Sex Toy (New York City, 2017)

-Today, Patty Boutin has a boyfreind who doesn’t care about her sexual orientation; a few years ago, things were different.
-Boutin’s ex-boyfriend often asked for threesomes.
+Today, Patty Boutin has a boyfreind who doesn’t care that she’s bisexual; a few years ago, things were different.
+Boutin’s ex-boyfriend often asked her for threesomes.
 Although Boutin always refused, he would constantly harass her until they finally broke up.

 Although Boutin has dated women, she generally feels more comofrotable dating men.

 “It’s just easier,” she says.
 “You don’t get the dirty looks and the dispproving head shakes.”